The Twelve Caesars: Augustus

 Suetonius describes certain omens and dreams that predicted the birth of Augustus.
 One dream described in the book suggested that his mother, Atia, was a virgin impregnated by a Roman god.
-In 63 BC, during the consulship of Cicero, several Roman senators dreamt that a king would be born, and would rescue the republic.
+In 63 BC, during the consulship of Cicero, several Roman senators dreamt that a king would be born and would rescue the republic.
 63 BC was also the year Augustus was born.
 One other omen described by Suetonius suggests that Julius Caesar decided to make Augustus his heir after seeing an omen while serving as the Roman governor of Hispania Ulterior.

-Suetonius includes a section regarding the only two military defeats Rome suffered under Augustus.
-Both of these defeats occurred in Germany.
+Suetonius includes a section about the only two military defeats Rome suffered under Augustus, both of which occurred in Germany.
 The first defeat was inconsequential.
 During the second, the Battle of Teutoburg Forest, three Roman legions (Legio XVII, Legio XVIII, and Legio XIX) were defeated by the West-Germanic resistance to Roman imperialism, led by Arminius.
 Much of what is known about this battle was written in this book.
-According to Suetonius, this battle "almost wrecked the empire."
-It is from Suetonius where we get the reaction of Augustus upon learning of the defeat.
-Suetonius writes that Augustus hit his head against a wall in despair, repeating, Quintili Vare, legiones redde! ('Quinctilius Varus, give me back my legions!')
+According to Suetonius, this battle "almost wrecked the empire".
+Suetonius describes Augustus' reaction upon learning of the defeat, writing that Augustus hit his head against a wall in despair, repeating, "Quintili Vare, legiones redde! " ('Quinctilius Varus, give me back my legions!').
 This defeat was one of the worst Rome suffered during the entire Principate.
 The result was the establishment of the rivers Rhine and Danube as the natural northern border of the empire.
 Rome would never again push its territory deeper into Germany.
 Suetonius suggests that Augustus never fully got over this defeat.